 Your success in this class is important to me.
 We all learn differently, and everyone struggles sometimes.
 You are not, ever, the only one having difficulty!
 If there are aspects of this course that prevent you from learning or exclude you, please let me know as soon as possible.
 Together we will develop strategies to meet both your needs and the requirements of the course.
-I also encourage you to reach out to the student resources available through UT and I am happy to connect you with a person or on Zoom.
+I also encourage you to reach out to the student resources available through UT and I am happy to connect you with a person or Center if you would like.